Facts About Mood Disorders

 Some of the most common prescription options used for treating symptoms are Zoloft, Lexapro, Prozac, Zoloft, and Paxil.
 These antidepressants are selective serotonin reuptake inhibitors (SSRIs).
 With few side effects, this is the most popular type of medicine prescribed for this purpose.
 They positively impact serotonin in the brain.

-Another class of drugs, known as serotonin and norepinephrine inhibitors (SNRIs) is also frequently prescribed.
-This type of prescription drug follows behind the SSRIs above as the second most popular choice in the battle against the blues.
+Another class of medications, known as serotonin and norepinephrine inhibitors (SNRIs) is also frequently prescribed.
+This type of prescription medication follows behind the SSRIs above as the second most popular choice in the battle against the blues.
 Common medications in this category are Cymbalta, Pristiq, Effexor, and Fetzima.

 A popular norepinephrine-dopamine reuptake inhibitors (NDRTs) choice that round out the list of popular depression prescriptions is Wellbutrin.
 Due to its low incidence of side effects, Wellbutrin is a favorite choice.